The Board of Trustees approved ‘xiude jiangxue’ as the college motto.

 The College 20th Anniversary Commemorative Volume was launched.'Shaw Sights and Sounds', an exhibition of oil painting and poetry reading was held at the Exhibition Gallery of the Lecture Theatre with poems written by Professor Andrew Parkin, Senior College Tutor and translated by Professor Wong Kwok-pun Lawrence.
 The paintings were drawn by Mr. Chan Hang.

-With the generous support of Mr. Lee Woo-sing, Vice-Chairman of the Board of Trustees, the Lee Woo Sing Self-Learning Resource Centre was converted to become Lee Woo Sing Hong Kong History Resource Centre.
+With the generous support of Mr. Lee Woo-sing, Vice-Chair of the Board of Trustees, the Lee Woo Sing Self-Learning Resource Centre was converted to become Lee Woo Sing Hong Kong History Resource Centre.
 Professor Ho Pui-yin, Department of History, was appointed Centre Director.Professor Robert J. Lefkowitz, Shaw Laureate in Life Sciences and Medicine, presented the Shaw Prize Lecture.

 Introduced by College Head, the college slogan ‘Excellence with a soul, Leadership with a heart’ echoed the college motto.